Bardagh/ship-variants/README.md

 Also adds a shipyard to Trinket which sells bare-bones Furies, Sparrows, & Modified Argosies.

-I'll make a full list of outfit loadouts up if there's enough interest.
+I'll put together a full list of outfit loadouts if there's enough interest.
 This is my first plugin, so I wasn't documenting as I went.